Akkineni Nageswara Rao: Personal life

 Akkineni married Annapurna on 18 February 1949.
-Annapurna Studios (established 1985) is named after her, and she was also credited as a presenter for several of the studio's productions.
+Annapurna Studios (established 1975) is named after her, and she was also credited as a presenter for several of the studio's productions.
 Annapurna died in 2011 after a prolonged illness.
-The couple had 5 children: Nagarjuna, Venkat Rathnam, Saroja, Sathyavathi, and Naga Susheela.
+The couple had five children: Sathyavathi, Venkat Rathnam, who is a producer, Naga Susheeila, Saroja and Nagarjuna Akkineni, who is an actor and producer.

+Akkineni has five grandsons and two granddaughters.
+While, Sumanth, Supriya Yarlagadda, Naga Chaitanya, Sushanth and Akhil Akkineni are all actors, Annapurna and Adhithya do not work in the film industry.

 Death

-On 19 October 2013, Rao was diagnosed with stomach cancer.
+On 19 October 2013, Akkineni was diagnosed with stomach cancer.
 He continued shooting for his final film Manam two weeks after a major laparoscopic surgery, which some doctors feared he wouldn't survive.
 His last public appearance was at the foundation day celebrations of Annapurna Studios on 14 January 2014.
-Rao died a week later, on 22 January 2014.
+Akkineni died a week later, on 22 January 2014.
 He was cremated on 23 January 2014, at Annapurna Studios with full state honours amid a 21-gun salute.
 Thousands were present to pay their last respects.